Org planning and analysis in disruptive times

 But then if you can go to Finance.
 The holy grail in Finance is understanding the work and the cost of the work.
 If you’ve done any finance courses, activity-based costing is the holy grail in Finance.
 So, that’s the angle there to say, “We can work together to understand the work.”
 And that’s where we bring finance together, with FP&A, and that changes it.

-FEMALE 3: So, my question is how do you bring the discipline of Finance and HR together in a better conversation around estimating how many resources you actually need and this conversation about the cost of the work, what type of workers that you need, and then bring that back to the business in a way that’s meaningful?
+Audience member 2: So, my question is how do you bring the discipline of Finance and HR together in a better conversation around estimating how many resources you actually need and this conversation about the cost of the work, what type of workers that you need, and then bring that back to the business in a way that’s meaningful?

-RUPERT MORRISON: So, everything that I’ve just shown you, everything on this model, has cost running through it, and cost centers as well.
+Rupert Morrison: So, everything that I’ve just shown you, everything on this model, has cost running through it, and cost centers as well.
 You’ll bring the cost center taxonomy into play as well.
 And as long as you can push everything back in those terms.
 And by the way, understand the fully loaded cost and work with Finance to say, “How do we measure it?
 Is it base?
 Is it base and bonus?
 Do you want to include office space allocations?”
 And sit and work that through and make assumptions.

 The problem with Finance is they work in averages and aggregate data.
 They don’t have the detail at the employee level.
 So, if you can have the detail at the employee level and the position level, you have the source of truth.
 And in most organizations, people cost somewhere between 60% and 80%.
 And FP&A is struggling and just as frustrated about this, and they’re frustrated with HR.
 So, I think this is your way of like building bridges.

-FEMALE 4: Hi, I had two questions.
+Audience member 3: Hi, I had two questions.
 The slide that talked about burden of management, do you use an evaluation system that you have, like a scoring for each of those categories?

-RUPERT MORRISON: Yes, we have an index and we are actually doing a piece of analysis right now.
+Rupert Morrison: Yes, we have an index and we are actually doing a piece of analysis right now.
 So, we’ve done a best stab at the index of what the impact is and we roll it up.
 But we’re actually in the process of doing a piece of conjoint analysis to have over 1000 managers score each of the different attributes through a piece of analysis so we can quantify that more precisely than what we’ve got.
 What we have is we have an algorithm in OrgVue, we bring that data in, we create a data contract, and then we calculate the burden of management from it.

-FEMALE 4: Okay, then my second question had to do with the dataset.
+Audience member 3: Okay, then my second question had to do with the dataset.
 Like most HR systems, when you talk about roles, positions, and all of that data, many don’t have those fields.

-RUPERT MORRISON: Yes, most don’t.
+Rupert Morrison Yes, most don’t.
 I’ve got one client with the 60,000 open positions, so for me OrgVue then becomes a system of records for roles and positions.
 It is trivial for us to build the role grid.
 OrgVue is a system for defining the activities.
 OrgVue’s a system of record except for the people data; the people data comes from your transactional HR system.
 Your transactional HR system is there to do one thing: manage the employee lifecycle.
 It’s a transactional processing system.
 It is not built to do analytics and it’s not built to do modeling, it’s built to transact.
 And anyone that tells you that one system can do everything, doesn’t know what they’re talking about.
 This is a different shape of data.
 It’s built for modeling.

-FEMALE 5: Thank you, my question is, and it’s very much building on the last two questions around spans and layers.
+Audience member 4: Thank you, my question is, and it’s very much building on the last two questions around spans and layers.
 I agree and I understand what you’re saying, but in reality when you’re in organizations, there are two things that are important to them: one is growth and they want to go into new growth markets or they’ve been disruptive, then they are going to look at organization design.
 When it comes to efficiency and savings, which most organizations have to do, then the quickest approach, and I don’t know how you can get around this, is going to look at organization efficiency through pulling a lever, spans and layers.

-RUPERT MORRISON: So, you’re right.
+Rupert Morrison: So, you’re right.
 And if you want to come to me and I’ll do it in two minutes for you and see the impact.
 It is trivial to save cost.
 If you need to take cost out, I mean why not just roll a dice and if it lands on one, anyone born in January is fired.
 There you go, I’ve saved one 12th.
 I mean, it’s like in the middle ages.
 It’s so basic, it’s almost barbaric.
 And normally when you make decisions, you have to do a robust piece of analysis to work out the best way to take out cost.
 If you don’t change the work, you’re not taking anything out and you’re just leaving it to randomness.
 Now, if you say, “We have to, because of some crisis, take out cost and we’re going to use span of control,” know the risks you’re taking.
 And the only thing I’d say is explain the risks to those making the decision, that’s all you can do then.

-FEMALE 6: So, we’re a company that would have roles, people, activities, how many people are in each role, blah, blah, blah.
+Audience member 5: So, we’re a company that would have roles, people, activities, how many people are in each role, blah, blah, blah.
 But how do you come in and get to the real data of how much that activity costs?
 So, I may have a team of 10 people, they may have all the same role or title but, I can tell you, it’s not consistent [that] they’re all actually doing that job on a daily basis, or are capable of doing that job, so how do you get the data you need at that level, without the pushback of all the tracking of information taking away from their daily job?

-RUPERT MORRISON: By making the survey only take 10-15 minutes, and by saying that we’re collecting qualitative information as well as quantitative.
+Rupert Morrison: By making the survey only take 10-15 minutes, and by saying that we’re collecting qualitative information as well as quantitative.
 We’re asking the employees what they think.
 And guess what?
 A lot of employees are really frustrated with the job they’re doing, because they’re doing stuff they thought they weren’t hired to do.
 And it’s not uncommon, and you ask them and say, “What proportion of your job do you dislike?” and they’ll say something like 50%.

 So, it’s all about how you position it.
 If you go in and say, “We’re doing a re-org and, instead of doing spans and layers, we’re going to do this activity analysis, so we can fire 20% of you.
 But if you are going to do it and you say, “You know what, we’re going to listen to you and we’re going understand what you think, and we’re going to go through a robust process; and we have to take 20%, but we’re going to take out the right 20% of the work and this is what we’re going through, most employees will say, “Okay.
 I’ve been consulted, I understand.”
 It’s a lot of better than suddenly being pulled out.